defitech/FlowerForAll-iOS/README.md

 ## KNOWN BUGS
 - they must be some memory leaks.. and some crashes are caused by some runnning conditions that happend more often iPad and older iPhone models.
 - it would be nice to have an objective-c expert do some code review..
+- in ParametersApp: it seems that UIControlEventTouchUpInside event is not called every time the slider is touched -> changes to the profile are not recorded

 ## DOCUMENTATION